fireundubh/playwithfire/pyro.md

 ### Extended Papyrus Project Format

-Bethesda Game Studios introduced the Papyrus Project (PPJ) format with the Papyrus Compiler for *Fallout 4*.
-The compilers for _Skyrim Classic_ and _Skyrim Special Edition_ do not support the format.
+Bethesda Game Studios introduced the PPJ format with the Papyrus Compiler for FO4.
+The TESV and SSE compilers do not support the format.

-Pyro supports all PPJ elements and attributes used by the Papyrus Compiler.
+Pyro supports all standard PPJ elements and attributes used by the Papyrus Compiler.
 The PPJ format has also been extended to support features unique to Pyro.
 For details, refer to Pyro's [Papyrus Project XML Schema Definition](https://github.com/fireundubh/pyro/blob/master/pyro/PapyrusProject.xsd).

 **Note:** The `Asm` attribute of the `PapyrusProject` node is ignored by Pyro.
 The Papyrus Compiler uses this attribute to call the Papyrus Assembler but generating assembly files for Papyrus scripts is out-of-scope for Pyro.